Skip to Content

 • Using a Dehumidifier and Fans

-Perhaps one of the most critical steps in drying water-damaged floors is the use of a dehumidifier.
-An industrial-grade dehumidifier is preferred since it optimally draws out moisture from your floors.
+One of the most critical steps in drying water-damaged floors is using a dehumidifier.
+An industrial-grade dehumidifier is preferred since it optimally removes moisture from your floors.

 • Ventilating the Room

-Fresh air aids in moisture evaporation, therefore, opening your windows slightly can help get rid of excess moisture.
+Fresh air aids in moisture evaporation.
+Therefore, opening your windows slightly can help eliminate excess moisture.
 However, this step is weather-dependent, as damp or humid outside air will hinder drying.

 • Checking for Mold